 A pharmacy technician (often referred to as a pharmacy tech) plays a critical role in the healthcare system.
 If you’re thinking about a career as a pharmacy technician, you’re probably curious about the day-to-day responsibilities and tasks.
 Pharmacy technicians are the backbone of many pharmacies, supporting pharmacists and ensuring that patients receive their prescribed medications quickly and accurately.
-In this article, we will analyze what does a pharmacy tech do, the essential duties and responsibilities.
+In this article, we will analyze what a pharmacy tech does, the essential duties and responsibilities.

 What is a Pharmacy Tech?